Bemmanuel01/Online-Transactions/README.md

 # Model Training

-Given that the target value is a classification problem, we will utilize the following models:
+Given that the target value is a classification problem, the following models will be utilized:
 - Logistic Regression: This model predicts the probability that a given data point belongs to a specific category.
 - XGBClassifier: This refers to Gradient Boosted Decision Trees.
 In this algorithm, decision trees are created sequentially, with weights assigned to all independent variables, which are then used to make predictions.
 - SVC (Support Vector Classification): SVC aims to identify a hyperplane in an N-dimensional space that distinctly classifies data points, providing outputs based on the nearest elements.